krahulreddy/Volunteers-App/SRS help file.md

 #host an event: mention all the fields in the form to be filled

+#my events tab: describe its contents. event description button.

-#close entries: he can reopen entries if he wishes, (button) to opt open or close entries
+#close entries: he can reopen entries if he wishes, (button) to opt open or close entries. describe about waiting list of volunteers as mentioned by sir.

-#cancel volunteer request:
+#cancel volunteer request: this will be reflected in hists